Anandind87/openshift-sep-25/Day2/README.md

 #### Schedulers
 <pre>
-- this components is responsible to identify healthy nodes where user applications can be deployed
+- this component is responsible to identify healthy nodes where user applications can be deployed
 - the scheduling recommendataions are shared by Scheduler to the API Server via REST call
 </pre>